,h3

 Restaurant description

-2. Add key information
+2. Add key selling points

 For your restaurant to show up in local searches, your description must include these three crucial details: